gridsome/gridsome.org/blog/2019-05-10-gridsome-06/index.md

 }
 ```

-... or you could **bypass GraphQL** if you think feel it's a overkill in some use cases:
+... or you could **bypass GraphQL** if you think it's a overkill in some use cases:

 ```js
 //gridsome.server.js